dev-academy-programme/orientation---Archived/README.md

 # Ngā mihi nui kia koutou!
 Welcome to orientation!

-This step by step guide is to help onboard you into the Dev Academy ecosphere.
+This guide will help onboard you into the Dev Academy ecosphere.
-We will complete a step of onboarding tasks together as a cohort, with the guidance of your facilitator.
+We will complete a set of onboarding tasks together as a cohort, with the guidance of your facilitator.

 After orientation, its important that you read the student handbook.